jundl77/auto-format/README.md

 Please see [contribute](#contribute) if you would like to contribute.
 Help is always welcome!

 ## Examples
+*Format* method:
 ![](https://raw.githubusercontent.com/jundl77/auto-format/readme/images/af-format.gif)

-Fixing the quality soon!
-For now check out https://exemplator.xyz where all code samples are formatted with this library.
+You can also check out https://exemplator.xyz where all code samples are formatted with this library.

 [Live example](https://runkit.com/jundl77/auto-format.format) of *format* method.